kimberly-hu/eco395m-midterm-project/README.md

 2. Exploratory Analysis

-We employed Python to analyze the relationship between each variable and student academic performance across various courses, and exported scatter plots stored at scatter_plots under artifacts.
+We employed Python to analyze the relationship between each variable and student academic performance across various courses, and exported scatter plots stored at "scatter_plots" under artifacts.
 The findings indicated that the following 8 exploratory variables significantly influence the dependent variable, which is student academic performance.

 Exploratory Variables:
 - "Avg_Max_Temp",